dolittle007/dolittle007.github.io/_posts/2016-09-21-RNA-seq-strand-issues.md

 Fraction of reads explained by "1++,1--,2+-,2-+": 0.0487 Fraction of reads explained by "1+-,1-+,2++,2--": 0.9441
 {% endhighlight %}
+So it is a strand-specific pair-end RNA-seq data using dUTP protocol.

 ### In a nutshell
 pass